cellerk/recipe/README.md

 # recipe
-Incredibly Moist and Easy Carrot Cake
-...From Adam and Joanne at InspiredTaste.net
+Incredibly Moist and Easy Carrot Cake  -- > line 2 changed remotely ...From Adam and Joanne at InspiredTaste.net

 This is the recipe for a delicious carrot cake.
 I've made it twice so far, with good results!